chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 | `institution` | University College                                                           |
 | `publisher`   | University College Library Press                                             |

-When you're done, check out the changes in a web browser.
+When you're done, save the file (`Ctrl S`).
+You can check out the changes in a web browser.
 If your local server is still running and the browser is already open to `http://localhost:1313`, the changes should already be there.
 If not:

 - Open a Terminal in VS Code: Title menu > `Terminal` > `New Terminal`
 - Start the Hugo server to preview the website: `hugo server`